Greater Changhua offshore wind farm projects will be developed at four sites in the Taiwan Strait, approximately 35km to 60km…

 Development of Units 7 and 8

-The engineering, procurement and construction (EPC) contract of the units was awarded the to Hindustan Construction Company (HCC) in May 2010.
-The total value of the contract is INR 88.79m ($1.85m approximately).
+The engineering, procurement and construction (EPC) contract of the units was awarded to Hindustan Construction Company (HCC) in May 2010.
+The total value of the contract is INR88.79m (approximately $1.85m ).
 The company was also involved in the construction of the previous units of RAPP.

-HCC's scope of work includes excavation, grouting and construction of the main reactor buildings, control buildings, station auxiliary buildings and fuel storage building.
+HCC’s work includes excavation, grouting and construction of the main reactor buildings, control buildings, station auxiliary buildings and fuel storage building.

 The contract also calls for the construction of a ventilation stack, stack monitoring room, heavy water upgrading plant and other associated buildings.

 Punj Lloyd Group is the EPC contractor for the equipment installation and internal piping.
-The comprehensive contract, valued INR 67.8m ($1.4m approximately), was awarded in July 2011.
-The scope of work includes equipment commissioning and piping for NPCIL's Kakrapara Atomic Power Project (KAPP Unit 3 and Unit 4) as well.
-The work is scheduled to be completed in four years.
+Valued INR67.8m (approximately $1.4m ), the comprehensive contract was awarded in July 2011.
+The work included equipment commissioning and piping for NPCIL’s Kakrapara Atomic Power Project (KAPP Unit 3 and Unit 4).

 The electronics division of BGR Energy won the turnkey supply contract for the electrical systems of the main plant in August 2011.